Tomev/qcflow/docs/source/llms/llama-index/index.rst

 How to log and load a LlamaIndex Workflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Mlflow supports logging and loading a LlamaIndex Workflow via the `Model-from-Code <../../../models.html#models-from-code>`_ feature.
-For a detailed example of logging and loading a LlamaIndex Workflow, see the `LlamaIndex Workflows with MLflow <notebooks/llama_index_workflow_tutorial.html>`_ notebook.
+For a detailed example of logging and loading a LlamaIndex Workflow, see the `LlamaIndex Workflows with QCFlow <notebooks/llama_index_workflow_tutorial.html>`_ notebook.

 .. code-block:: python

-    import mlflow
+    import qcflow

-    with mlflow.start_run():
+    with qcflow.start_run():
-        model_info = mlflow.llama_index.log_model(
+        model_info = qcflow.llama_index.log_model(
             "/path/to/workflow.py",
             artifact_path="model",
-            input_example={"input": "What is MLflow?"},
+            input_example={"input": "What is QCFlow?"},
         )

-The logged workflow can be loaded back using the :py:func:`mlflow.llama_index.load_model` or :py:func:`mlflow.pyfunc.load_model` function.
+The logged workflow can be loaded back using the :py:func:`qcflow.llama_index.load_model` or :py:func:`qcflow.pyfunc.load_model` function.

 .. code-block:: python

-    # Use mlflow.llama_index.load_model to load the workflow object as is
+    # Use qcflow.llama_index.load_model to load the workflow object as is
-    workflow = mlflow.llama_index.load_model(model_info.model_uri)
+    workflow = qcflow.llama_index.load_model(model_info.model_uri)
-    await workflow.run(input="What is MLflow?")
+    await workflow.run(input="What is QCFlow?")

-    # Use mlflow.pyfunc.load_model to load the workflow as a MLflow Pyfunc Model
+    # Use qcflow.pyfunc.load_model to load the workflow as a QCFlow Pyfunc Model
     # with standard inference APIs for deployment and evaluation.
-    pyfunc = mlflow.pyfunc.load_model(model_info.model_uri)
+    pyfunc = qcflow.pyfunc.load_model(model_info.model_uri)
-    pyfunc.predict({"input": "What is MLflow?"})
+    pyfunc.predict({"input": "What is QCFlow?"})

 .. warning::

-    The MLflow PyFunc Model does not support async inference.
-When you load the workflow with :py:func:`mlflow.pyfunc.load_model`, the ``predict`` method becomes **synchronous** and will block until the workflow execution is completed.
-This also applies when deploying the logged LlamaIndex workflow to a production endpoint using `MLflow Deployment <https://mlflow.org/docs/latest/deployment/index.html>`_ or Databricks `Model Serving <https://docs.databricks.com/en/machine-learning/model-serving/index.html>`_.
+    The QCFlow PyFunc Model does not support async inference.
+When you load the workflow with :py:func:`qcflow.pyfunc.load_model`, the ``predict`` method becomes **synchronous** and will block until the workflow execution is completed.
+This also applies when deploying the logged LlamaIndex workflow to a production endpoint using `QCFlow Deployment <https://qcflow.org/docs/latest/deployment/index.html>`_ or Databricks `Model Serving <https://docs.databricks.com/en/machine-learning/model-serving/index.html>`_.

 I have an index logged with ``query`` engine type.
 Can I load it back a ``chat`` engine?